mudia5/northwind-ecommerce/README.md

 `flask --app app run --debug`<br><br>

 ## Testing
-<br><br>
+### Running the tests

+**Run all tests:**

+`python3 -m pytest`

+**Run tests with coverage:**

+`coverage run -m pytest`

+**View coverage report:**

+`coverage report`

+`coverage html`

+`open htmlcov/index.html`
+ <br/><br/>
+### Approach to testing

+We followed a **Test-Last (Traditional) approach**, where the code was implemented first and tests were written afterward to validate functionality, allowing us to iterate quickly during development.
+We focused on **unit testing**, where we validated individual functions in isolation.
+We structured our tests by writing a dedicated test file for each application module, systematically testing each function one by one.
+To maximize coverage, we wrote additional tests and incorporated parameterized testing to ensure each branch within a function was called.
+Since some functions involved database interactions and session management, many of these unit tests also served as **integration tests**, verifying that components such as database queries, authentication, and session handling worked together correctly.
+We used pytest and Flask’s test client to automate our testing process.
+By combining these approaches, we achieved a **comprehensive test coverage of 92%**, validating both individual functions and cross-component interactions to ensure the reliability of our application.

+### Description of tests
+`conftest.py`
+`test_auth.py`
+`test_db.py`
+`test_factory.py`
+`test_shop.py`

 ## Special Features
 ### Shopping Cart Page
 One of the most notable features we added is the **Shopping Cart page**, where users can view all products they have added to their cart.
-This page reflects the `Shopping_Cart` table in the database and provides several key functionalities:
+This page reflects the `Shopping_Cart` relation in the database and provides several key functionalities:

 * **Visualizing Cart Items:** Users can see all the items in their cart, helping them keep track of their selections.
 * **Item Removal Options:** Users can remove individual products or clear the entire cart in one action.